 Lafayette College requires that no student participate in and that no student organization allow any of its prospective members, new members, members, or others to participate in any ceremony or practice that involves mental or physical exhaustion or abuse, or in any way interferes with the students' mental or physical ability to perform their work at Lafayette College.
 These rites must not reflect unfavorably upon either the group or the College or be of a dangerous, rude, or demeaning nature.
-The following list is illustrative of hazing activities that must be avoided in favor of activities that are creative, constructive, meaningful, and safe.
+Hazing, whether it occurs on or off campus, is prohibited and will be subject to sanctioning through the conduct process.
+Hazing is intentionally, knowingly or recklessly, for the purpose of initiating, admitting or affiliating a student into or with an organization, or for the purpose of continuing or enhancing a student's membership or status in an organization, causing, coercing or forcing a student to do any of the following: